Skip to Content

-The Kahlpahlim Rock Hike, also known as Lamb’s Head, is a hiking trail located near the town of Mareeba, Queensland.
-This is an enjoyable hike that can be attempted year-round and leads through both dense pine forest and thick, tropical rainforest.
+This is an enjoyable hike that can be attempted year-round and leads through both dense pine forest and thick, tropical rainforests.

 At the summit, hikers can enjoy expansive views of Cairns and the Atherton Tablelands.
 If you’re in for a solid half-day hike to one of the best views near Cairns, then definitely give this one a go.

-Kahlpahlim Rock Location
+Where is Kahlpahlim Rock

-The Kahlpahlim Rock hike is located in the Dinden / Davies Creek National Park, near the town of Mareeba, approximately 1 hour and 15 minutes from Cairns.
-Although it looks a lot closer to Cairns on the map, you'll need to drive around the National Parks and towards the Tablelands to get access to the trailhead.
+Although it looks a lot closer to Cairns on the map, you'll need to drive around the National Parks and towards the Atherton Tablelands to get access to the trailhead.

 How To Get to the Lamb's Head Trailhead